BigBIueWhale/openwebui_config/README.md

 6. In Docker Desktop dashboard, go to `Settings Icon` -> `General` and choose to enable `Start Docker Desktokp when you sign in to your computer`.
 This ensures the OpenWebUI server runs automatically.

 7. Launch Google Chrome at http://127.0.0.1:3000 to see the initial admin creation screen.
-Create your admin user.
+Create your admin user with `Username: admin`

-## Configure OpenWebUI
+## OpenWebUI Settings

 1. Open Google Chrome at http://127.0.0.1:3000 with your admin login credentials.

-2. Navigate to `Settings` -> `Admin Settings` -> `Interface` -> `Set Task Model` -> `Local Models` and change the dropdown value from `Current Model` to `codestral:22b`, **then click Save** at the bottom right.
+2. Navigate to `Settings` -> `Admin Settings` -> `Interface` -> `Set Task Model` -> `Local Models` and change the dropdown value from `Current Model` to `gemma3:4b`, **then click Save** at the bottom right.
 This is the model Ollama is gonna use for generating a title for each conversation.
-Reasoning models are no good for this task so it would cause https://github.com/BigBIueWhale/ollama_load_balancer/ to report errors.
+Reasoning models are no good for this task.

 3. In the same `Admin Settings` page, navigate to `Code Execution` -> `Enable Code Interpreter` and turn it off.
 The models just don't understand it.

 4. Stay in `Code Execution` and navigate to `Enable Code Execution`.
 Keep it on and make sure `Code Execution Engine` is set to `pyodide`, **then click Save** at the bottom right.
 This will allow users to press `run code` on any code block that the LLM responds with.
 Matplotlib visualizations are supported and shown inline.

 5. In the same `Admin Settings` page, navigate to `General` -> `Authentication`.
 Change the dropdown of `Default User Role` from `pending` to `user`.
 Turn on toggle switch `Enable New Sign Ups`, **then click Save** at the bottom right.
+Alternatively connect the webui to your existing LDAP authentication server.

 6. In the same `Admin Settings` page, navigate to `Evaluations` and turn off `Arena Models`, **then click Save** at the bottom right.

 7. In the same `Admin Settings` page, navigate to `Documents` and turn on `Bypass Embedding and Retrieval`.
 This will inject the entire content of uploaded files as context instead of the default of doing a weird tokenization that doesn't work.
-Also so `Max Upload Size 1 MB` which might prevent users from overloading context length with ridiculous file sizes.
+Also set `Max Upload Size 1 MB` which might prevent users from overloading context length with ridiculous file sizes.

 8. In the same `Admin Settings` page, navigate to `Models`.
 A list of models will appear- fetched from the Ollama server via the load balancer.
 The models in the list:
     ```txt
     codestral:22b
-    gemma3:27b-it-q4_K_M
+    gemma3:27b
+    gemma3:3b
+    qwen3:32b
+    qwen3:30b-a3b
     qwq:32b
     qwq:32b-high
     ```